 \section{Abstract}

 Current frontier video diffusion models have demonstrated remarkable results at generating high-quality videos.
 However, they can only generate short video clips, normally around 10 seconds or 240 frames, due to computation limitations during training.
-In this work, we show that existing models can be naturally extended to \textit{autoregressive} video diffusion models without changing the architectures.
-Our key idea is to assign the latent frames with \textit{progressively} increasing noise levels rather than a single noise level, which allows for fine-grained condition among the latents and large overlaps between the attention windows.
-Such progressive video denoising allows our models to autoregressively generate video frames without quality degradation or abrupt scene changes.
-We present state-of-the-art results on long video generation at 1 minute (1440 frames at 24 FPS).
-Videos from this paper are available at \url{https://desaixie.github.io/pa-vdm/}.
+Existing methods naively achieve autoregressive long video generation by directly placing the ending of the previous clip at the front of the attention window as conditioning, which leads to abrupt scene changes, unnatural motion, and error accumulation.
+In this work, we introduce a more natural formulation of autoregressive long video generation by revisiting the noise level assumption in video diffusion models.
+Our key idea is to \textbf{1.} assign the frames with per-frame, progressively increasing noise levels rather than a single noise level and \textbf{2.} denoise and shift the frames in small intervals rather than all at once.
+This allows for smoother attention correspondence among frames with adjacent noise levels, larger overlaps between the attention windows, and better propagation of information from the earlier to the later frames. \textbf{Video diffusion models} equipped with our \textbf{progressive} noise schedule can \textbf{autoregressively} generate long videos with much improved fidelity compared to the baselines and minimal quality degradation over time.
+We present the first results on text-conditioned 60-second (1440 frames) long video generation at a quality close to frontier models.
+Code and video results are available at \url{https://desaixie.github.io/pa-vdm/}.